Michele Gumabao

 She played collegiate volleyball for the De La Salle Lady Spikers, winning the UAAP title three consecutive times.
-She was named "Best Blocker" twice and as co-captain of the team, she was named Finals MVP in her last season.
+She was named "Best blocker" twice and as co-captain of the team, she was named Finals MVP in her last season.

 She has appeared on television as a sports analyst, and was a celebrity housemate in Pinoy Big Brother: All In (2014), where she lasted for 57 days.
 She also ventured into beauty pageants.
-She was crowned Binibining Pilipinas Globe in 2018, and represented the Philippines at Miss Globe later that year, placing in the top 15.
+She was crowned Binibining Pilipinas Globe in 2018, and represented the Philippines at The Miss Globe later that year, placing in the top fifteen.
 In 2020, she was the second runner-up in the first edition of Miss Universe Philippines.

 Actor-politician Dennis Roldan (Mitchell Gumabao) is her father, while actor Marco Gumabao is her brother.

 Personal life

 Michele Theresa Imperial Gumabao was born in San Mateo, California, on September 2, 1992.
-She studied in School of the Holy Spirit of Quezon City before going to De La Salle University, where she was a consistent Dean's Lister.
+She studied in School of the Holy Spirit of Quezon City before going to De La Salle University, where she was a consistent dean's lister.
 In October 2013, Gumabao graduated with a Bachelor of Science degree with a major in marketing management.

-She is the daughter of former PBA player and actor Dennis Roldan and the sister of actor Marco Gumabao and cousin of TV anchor Gretchen Fullido.
+She is the daughter of former PBA player and actor Dennis Roldan, the sister of actor Marco Gumabao, and the cousin of TV anchor Gretchen Fullido.

+In August 2024, Gumabao revealed that she was engaged to San Miguel Beermen strength and conditioning coach Aldo Panlilio.
+The couple were married on February 25, 2025 at the National Shrine of the Sacred Heart in Makati.